rlancaste/kstars-on-osx-craft/README.md

 ```
 3. If it has been awhile since you made your fork, you should update it to the latest version using the updateINDIFork.sh script
 4. Go to Github on your INDI Fork and click "New Pull Request" to submit your changes.

+### Submitting any changes you make in INDIWebManagerApp

+INDIWebManagerApp is hosted on Github right now, so any changes should be submitted via pull request.
+The instructions would be similar to INDI.